passiv/snaptrade-php-sdk/README.md

 ##### days: `int`<a id="days-int"></a>

 Number of days in the past to fetch the most recent orders.
 Defaults to the last 30 days if no value is passed in.
+Values greater than 90 will be capped at 90.

 #### 🔄 Return<a id="🔄-return"></a>